dvidelabs/flatcc/README.md

     cc -std=c11 -I include monster_example.c \
         src/runtime/emitter.c src/runtime/builder.c \
         -o monster_example

-NOTE: on some clang/gcc platforms it may be necessary to use -std=gnu99 or -std=gnu11 if the linker is unable find `posix_memalign`, see also comments in `include/flatcc/portable/paligned_alloc.h`

 Other features such as the verifier and the JSON printer and parser would each need a different file in src/runtime.
 Which file should be